We have a long-standing presence in Asia and opened our office in Hong Kong in 1974.

 Applications and enquiries

-If you would like to apply for a position with us, please write to Cecilia Ching, our Office Manager, enclosing a CV, including details of all examination results and the names and addresses of two referees, one of whom should be an academic referee.
+If you would like to apply for a position with us, please write to our Recruitment Team, enclosing a cover letter, a CV, (including details of all examination results and the names and addresses of two referees, one of whom should be an academic referee), and copies of latest academic transcripts.
 We accept applications by email or post.

 Slaughter and May